Tori brings a passion for balancing creative design with user needs and expectations to her role as User Experience Practice Manager at Anthro-Tech.

 I remember creating a house for leprechauns and fairies in my neighbors neglected planter on their back porch.
 I built it wigwam style with tree branches and leaves and included a tiny table and bowls made from pistachio shells.
 I then convinced my younger sister and her friends that leprechauns and fairies were staying there every night and knocking things over (not the wind).
 I also remember burning my fingers with a hot glue gun a lot...

-Path That Lead You To UX
+Path That Lead You To User Experience

 Right before I moved to London for graduate school I was describing my ideal career to a relative from New Zealand.
 He listened as I described wanting to understand how people experience the world to help make design changes to anything from a paper form or a website to the physical layout of a room.
-He happened to be a UX Designer and let me know that my dream job existed in the form of UX Design and Research.
+He happened to be a User Experience Designer and let me know that my dream job existed in the form of User Experience Design and Research.
 It was revolutionary for me to learn that what I hoped to do with a Masters Degree in Digital Anthropology was in fact an actual job!

 Your career thus far, in a nutshell